Teaching, learning and assessment methods

 You will be encouraged to participate with other students and tutors using online forums to discuss both study specific issues and related topics of wider interest.

-Formal assessment of the modules is by way of continuous assessment in the form of tutor-marked assignments (TMAs) (three for each of the compulsory 30-credit modules and a similar proportion across the rest of the curriculum).
+Formal assessment of the modules is by way of continuous assessment in the form of tutor-marked assignments (TMAs) (two to three for each of the compulsory 30-credit modules and a similar proportion across the rest of the curriculum).